tobiasmarek/mlip-cuby-interface/README.md

 # Unified MLIP Interface

 This directory provides a **unified Cuby4 interface for multiple MLIP backends** using a persistent worker process.
+Working [Cuby4](http://cuby4.molecular.cz/) software is required.

 ## Usage